Matriculation Requirements

 • Influenza: Students will be required to obtain influenza immunization annually while enrolled in the program.

 1. Other Immunizations: Students may occasionally be involved in patient care activities that require additional immunizations or disease prophylaxis (e.g. international rotations).
-It is the responsibility of the student to consult with the PD/Clinical Coordinator to determine if any additional precautions are necessary.>
+It is the responsibility of the student to consult with the Program Director, Clinical Education Director, or Clinical Coordinator to determine if any additional precautions are necessary.

 Background Checks and Drug Screen